taatuut/information_retrieval_cheatsheet/README.md

 # information_retrieval_cheatsheet
 This repository contains a comprehensive taxonomy, cheat sheet, and visual diagrams that summarize the many dimensions of modern information retrieval

-It incorporates:

-✅ The full taxonomy from the attached PDF
-✅ Context from our entire conversation
-✅ Download links placeholders for diagrams
-✅ Repo structure guidance
-✅ Attribution + contribution guidelines
-✅ A friendly, approachable tone suitable for open-source

 ---

 # 📘 Information Retrieval Cheat Sheet